-Drinking water helps your body to carry out the key functions that support healthy skin.
-Water is essential to the production of collagen and elastin, and keeping your body hydrated can improve its ability to counteract the ageing effects of glycation.
+Water helps your body carry out key functions that support healthy skin.
+It is essential to the production of collagen and elastin, and keeping your body hydrated can improve its ability to counteract the ageing effects of glycation.

 For more on all things hydration see here.

-Don’t just drink water but also incorporate water-rich foods like cucumber, tomatoes, and watermelon into your diet to maintain hydration.
+Don’t just drink water but also incorporate water-rich foods like cucumber, tomatoes, chia seeds and watermelon into your diet to maintain hydration.

 Eat a diet high in B vitamins

 A number of published studies cite Vitamins B1 and B6 as AGE inhibitors.
 You can find B vitamins in many foods.
-Vitamin B1 can be found in green peas, sesame seeds, and spinach, and has powerful antioxidant properties that help in the fight against free radicals.
+Vitamin B1 can be found in green peas, sesame seeds, and spinach, and has powerful antioxidant properties that help neutralise free radicals.
 Vitamin B6 (pyridoxine), which is essential for skin development and maintenance, can be found in chickpeas, pinto beans, and sunflower seeds.

-Antioxidants neutralise and protect the body from the damaging effects of free radicals.
-These naturally occurring vitamins and minerals throw a wrench in glycation by preventing sugar from attaching to proteins.
-Your body produces antioxidants naturally, but you can also find them in everyday foods like berries and leafy greens.
+Antioxidants your protection from free radicals.
+These naturally occurring vitamins and minerals stop glycation by preventing sugar from attaching to proteins.
+Boost antioxidants naturally by eating foods like acai, blue berries and plenty of leafy greens.

-You can help your body to naturally up-regulate its own collagen production by topically supplying it with the right nutrients.
-Natural vitamin C helps your skin to produce collagen and maintains the strength of existing collagen.
+You can help your body to naturally up-regulate its own collagen production by topically applying the right nutrients.
+Natural vitamin C helps your skin to produce collagen and maintains the strengthen existing collagen.
 Skincare full of active antioxidants helps the skin to combat and neutralise free radical damage.

 Clean Collagen was designed for just this.

 Pair your food detox with a skin detox.
-A skin detox stimulates a healthier environment for the skin and can encourage increased production of collagen and elastin.
+A skin detox stimulates a healthier environment and can encourage increased production of collagen and elastin.
 It will help increase cell turnover and improve the skin barrier overall.
 There is a lot online about skin detoxing.

 Our liver is key in detoxing your body, for more on our liver’s role in detoxification see here.

-One of our best beauty secrets is to get enough sleep.
-Our skin goes into overdrive while sleeping, regenerating, and repairing the damage done during the day including counteracting the ageing effects of sugar.
+One of your best beauty secrets is to get enough sleep.
+Skin goes into overdrive while sleeping, regenerating, and repairing the damage done during the day, including counteracting the ageing effects of sugar.
 Studies show that lack of sleep contributes to more fine lines and wrinkles, uneven skin tone, and less elasticity.

 It’s all about the quantity of sleep than the quantity.
 To learn more about how to improve your sleep see our recent article here.